Posthumous fame of Vincent van Gogh: Theft

 Since 1937, when the Nazis confiscated his paintings in Germany, more than 40 of van Gogh's works have been stolen, in at least 15 separate incidents, at galleries across the world.

-In December 2002, two paintings were stolen from the Van Gogh Museum in Amsterdam, in a brutal and audacious robbery by experienced, professional thieves.
-Both of the stolen works were considered important - Beach at Scheveningen in Stormy Weather (1882) was van Gogh's first work in oil and Congregation Leaving the Reformed Church in Nuenen was painted by van Gogh for his mother and later adjusted after the death of his father.
-The daring raid on the gallery, by professional burglar Octave Durham and an accomplice, took only 3 minutes and 40 seconds.
-After a gap of some 14 years, both works were eventually recovered, in Castellammare di Stabia, near Pompeii, from Italian Camorra drug-lord Raffaele Imperiale.
+In December 2002, two paintings were stolen from the Van Gogh Museum in Amsterdam; Beach at Scheveningen in Stormy Weather (1882) which was van Gogh's first work in oil, and Congregation Leaving the Reformed Church in Nuenen which was for his mother and later altered after the death of his father.
+The theft was undertaken by a professional burglar Octave Durham and an accomplice.
+In 2016 both works were eventually recovered in Castellammare di Stabia, near Pompeii, from a member of the Italian Camorra, Raffaele Imperiale.

 On February 10, 2008, van Gogh's Blossoming Chestnut Branches, along with three other paintings, valued at more than $163 million, were stolen from the E.G. Buehrle Collection, a private museum in Zürich, Switzerland, by three armed men.